Colorado Looks At More Incentives To Increase Vaccinations As $1 Million Lottery Ends

 Last week, the state celebrated that 70% of the population had at least one dose.
 However, COVID-19 case counts are still high in the 38 counties with less than 60% of residents with at least one dose of vaccine.

-“It’ll be a lot harder to get from 70 to 80 (percent) than it was to get from zero to 70.
+“It’ll be a lot harder to get from 70% to 80% than it was to get from 0% to 70%.
 But with your help we will do it,” Polis said.

 While the massive financial incentive is going away, Polis said the state is still looking at other ways to pay people to get their vaccine.
 Plans will soon be announced for gift certificates or other awards.READ MORE: Final Group Of Student Winners Announced For Comeback Cash Scholarships